 Also known as infra bonds, these bonds are issued by infrastructure companies.
 You can avail of 80C deductions by investing in these financial instruments.

 The post office deposit scheme is quite similar to fixed deposits of banks.
 These schemes usually come with a duration ranging between one year and five years.
 You can claim tax deductions only on the interest earned on a five-year post office time deposit scheme.

-By claiming deductions under Section 80C of the Income Tax Act, you can reduce your tax liability significantly.
-So go ahead and invest carefully in the above-mentioned schemes.
+By claiming deductions under Section 80C of the Income Tax Act, you can reduce your tax outgo.
+So, go through our Section 80C deduction list and invest carefully in the above-mentioned schemes based on your investment objective, investment horizon and financial goals..
 Note that these deductions are not available if you opt for the new tax regime.

 – ULIP – 5 years